opencaesar/kepler16b-example/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'feature'
 assignees: ''

 ---

+## Checklist before submitting a feature request

+- [ ] I have reviewed [CONTRIBUTING.md](https://github.com/opencaesar/oml-vision/blob/master/CONTRIBUTING.md) document
+- [ ] I have done a quick search on the issue tracker to check if the feature request is not redundant

-**Is your feature request related to a problem?
-Please describe.**
+## Is your feature request related to a problem?
+If yes, describe the problem
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+[If your feature is related to some problem, please describe it.
+E.g. _I am annoyed that whenever I do X, I need to..._ ]

+## Describe the desired feature

+[Clearly and concisely describe the functionality that you would like to see]

+## Additional context

+[Any additional context]